Westlock: History

 The name of the new town is a portmanteau of the names of William Westgate and William Lockhart, who owned the property.
 Westlock was incorporated as a village on 16 March 1916, with a population of 65 residents.
 The first reeve was George MacTavish, and in that same year, the first grain elevator was built.
 The first bank branch, the Merchant's Bank opened its doors in 1918.
 A permanent brick schoolhouse was built in 1925.
-The Sisters of Charity of St. Vincent de Paul of Halifax operated a hospital out of a former house in 1927, and a purpose-built hospital, the Immaculata, was opened in 1928.
+The Sisters of Charity of Saint Vincent de Paul (Halifax) operated a hospital out of a former house in 1927, and a purpose-built hospital, the Immaculata, was opened in 1928.
 Westlock became a town on 7 January 1947 with a population of 854.
 That same year, the Memorial Hall was also built.

 In 1992 the Memorial Hall burned down, later to be replaced.
 In 1995, the hospital was replaced by the Westlock Health Care Centre, a somewhat controversial decision because several other communities in Alberta were facing hospital closures at the time.
 In 1997, the old hospital was demolished.

+On February 22, 2024, Westlock residents narrowly passed a popular initiative prohibiting the flying of flags related to "political, social, or religious movements or commercial entities" on municipal property, and the painting of zebra crossings in any colours other than white.
+The referendum was criticized by Mayor Jon Kramer, councilmen, and other politicians for prohibiting the official display of pride flags and the painting of rainbow crossings.
+Kramer stated the plebiscite was binding but did not reflect the views of all Westlock residents, and stated that "we will continue to find ways to embrace those in our community who need a helping hand, including marginalized groups."